633 W 5th Street #2890

 If you suffered injuries due to the negligence of a federal employee, there are strict deadlines that you must follow to file a claim.

-According to the rules of FTCA, injured victims have 2 years following their injuries to file a claim against the administrative agency.
+According to the rules of FTCA, injured victims have two years following their injuries to file a claim against the administrative agency.
 Victims lose their right to pursue legal action upon failure to file within the two-year deadline.

 There is also another deadline besides the two years.
 If the victim is unsatisfied with the federal agency’s findings, they have six months following the decision to file a civil lawsuit against the agency.